• Skip to primary navigation

 How to make a quick raspberry sauce (optional)

-Step 9.
-In a small saucepan add the raspberries and sugar and cook until the sugar is dissolved, smashing the raspberries as you stir.
+Add the raspberries and sugar in a small saucepan and cook until the sugar is dissolved, smashing the raspberries as you stir.
 Cook for 5 minutes, then pour the mixture into a mesh strainer to strain the seeds, pushing down with a spoon to get all the juice.
 Return the juice to the saucepan over medium heat and add a slurry of water and cornstarch to thicken the raspberry juice.
 Cook again over medium heat for about 3-4 minutes until thickened.

 Let the sauce cool and drizzle over pie slices.